Datar–Mathews method for real option valuation: Method

 The differential discount rate for R and r implicitly allows the DM Method to account for the underlying risk.
 If R > r, then the option will be risk-averse, typical for both financial and real options.
 If R < r, then the option will be risk-seeking.
 If R = r, then this is termed a risk-neutral option, and has parallels with NPV-type analyses with decision-making, such as decision trees.
 The DM Method gives the same results as the Black–Scholes and the binomial lattice option models, provided the same inputs and the discount methods are used.
 This non-traded real option value therefore is dependent on the risk perception of the evaluator toward a market asset relative to a privately held investment asset.

 The DM Method is advantageous for use in real option applications because unlike some other option models it does not require a value for sigma (a measure of uncertainty) or for S0 (the value of the project today), both of which are difficult to derive for new product development projects; see further under real options valuation.
 Finally, the DM Method uses real-world values of any distribution type, avoiding the requirement for conversion to risk-neutral values and the restriction of a lognormal distribution; see further under Monte Carlo methods for option pricing.

-Extensions of the method for other real option valuations have been developed such as contract guarantee (put option), Multi-Stage (compound option), Early Launch (American option), and others.
+Extensions of the method for other real option valuations have been developed such as contract guarantee (put option), Multi-stage, Early Launch (American option), and others.